 If the parties agree on arbitration proceedings according to the rules of the German Institution for Arbitration (DIS), the following shall also apply: the court consists of three arbitration judges.
 The court language is German or, at the discretion of BHI English.

-BHI hereby reserves the right to update and adjust these terms and conditions at its equitable discretion within a reasonable period of time.
-The latest amended version applies to the business relationship with the client, unless the change is objected to in writing.
+BHI reserves the right to update and amend these terms and conditions at its reasonable discretion within a reasonable period of time.
+BHI shall only make such amendments for good cause, in particular due to changes in case law, changes due to technical developments or other equivalent reasons.
+The current version shall apply to the business relationship with the customer unless the customer objects to the amendment in text form.